Modern Jewish historiography

 Modern Jewish historiography is the modern iteration of Jewish historical narrative writing and historical literature.
-While Jewish oral history and the collection of commentaries in the Midrash and Talmud are ancient, with the rise of the printing press and movable type in the early modern period, Jewish histories and early editions of the Torah/Tanakh were published which dealt with the history of the Jewish diaspora ethno-religious groups, and increasingly, national histories of the Jews, Jewish nationhood or peoplehood and identity.
+While Jewish oral history and the collection of commentaries in the Midrash and Talmud are ancient, and handwritten manuscripts survive, the rise of the printing press and movable type led to the publication of Jewish histories and early editions of the Torah/Tanakh that dealt with the history of Jewish diaspora ethno-religious groups, and increasingly, national histories of the Jews, Jewish nationhood or peoplehood and identity.
 This was a move from a manuscript or scribal culture to a printing culture.
-Jewish historians wrote accounts of their collective experiences, but also used history for political, cultural, and scientific or philosophical exploration.
-Writers drew upon a corpus of culturally inherited text in seeking to construct a narrative to critique or advance the state of the art.
-Modern Jewish historiography intertwines with intellectual movements such as the European Renaissance and the Age of Enlightenment but drew upon earlier works in the Late Middle Ages and into diverse sources in antiquity, such as Christian and Hellenistic materials.
-Modern Jewish historiography as distinct from earlier medieval historiography and ancient biblical historiography developed characteristics of what historians think of as formal historiography such as the study of sources and methods.
+Jewish historians wrote accounts of their collective experiences and drew upon a corpus of culturally inherited text.

+Jewish writers in antiquity and the Middle Ages recorded chronicles and martyrologies.
+Early modern Jewish historiography intertwines with intellectual movements such as the European Renaissance and the Age of Enlightenment.
+It drew upon earlier works from the Late Middle Ages and antiquity, such as Christian and Hellenistic materials.
+Modern Jewish historiography as distinct from earlier medieval historiography and ancient biblical historiography developed deeper formalized characteristics, such as the study of sources and methods.
+This movement weaves its way through the haskalah or the Jewish enlightenment.
+In the 19th century, this became the modern academic discipline of Jewish studies.
+The Wissenschaft des Judentums drew upon the 14th-16th century and earlier material and analyzed it while extending their study through modern developments.
+Therefore modern Jewish historiography often refers to the modern academic study of Jewish history.